theopn/theopn.github.io/content/blog/2025-11-28-framework-intel-ax210-upgrade.md

 {{< figure src="/images/2025-11-28-framework-intel-ax-210-upgrade/speedtest-apartment-intel.png" position="center" caption="Intel AX210" >}}

-And the crowd goes... mild *<insert that one GIF of ants starring at something from Bug's Life that you cannot find anywhere online because Disney>*
+And the crowd goes... mild *<insert that GIF from Bug's Life that you cannot find anywhere online because Disney>*

 For the reference, this is the same test on my M1 MacBook Air: